Mary Lawrence (actress)

-Mary Lawrence (May 17, 1918 – September 24, 1991) was an American actress, who had a lengthy career in film and television.
+Mary Lawrence (born Mary Lou Lender, May 17, 1918 – September 24, 1991) was an American actress, who had a career in film and television.
 She was the wife of film director Delmer Daves.

-She had a recurring role in the syndicated television series Casey Jones, where she played Jones' wife Alice with Alan Hale Jr. as her husband.
+She had a recurring role in the syndicated television series Casey Jones, where she played Jones's wife Alice with Alan Hale Jr. as her husband.
 Lawrence also appeared in episodes of The Bob Cummings Show, The Donna Reed Show, and Dragnet.

 After she retired from acting, she turned to writing books on art.